Deni Avdija NBA Preview vs. the Cavaliers

 Deni Avdija Insights vs. the Cavaliers

-- This season, Avdija has made 4.4 shots from the floor per game, which accounts for 10.1% of his team's total makes.
+- Avdija is responsible for taking 9.9% of his team's field goal attempts this season with 9.0 per game.

-- He's put up 2.7 threes per game, or 7.7% of his team's shots from beyond the arc this season.
+- He's connected on 0.9 threes per game, or 7.5% of his team's makes from beyond the arc this season.

-- On defense, the Cavaliers have allowed 112.4 points per contest, which is 11th-best in the league.
+- The Cavaliers are the ninth-best defensive squad in the league, conceding 112.1 points per contest.

-- The Cavaliers are the eighth-ranked team in the NBA, allowing 42.8 rebounds per contest.
+- The Cavaliers give up 42.6 rebounds per game, ranking eighth in the NBA.

-- The Cavaliers give up 24.8 assists per game, fifth-ranked in the league.
+- Looking at assists, the Cavaliers are ranked third in the league, giving up 24.7 per game.

-- In terms of 3-pointers, the Cavaliers are ranked 10th in the NBA, conceding 12.2 makes per game.
+- Looking at 3-pointers, the Cavaliers have allowed 12.1 makes per game, 10th in the league.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!